albohlabs/obtvse-node.js/README.md

 Configuration
 -------------
-Set database and login information into the config.json.
+Set database and login information into config.json.

 Then run `node app.js` in order to start the server.